apmiller108/beatbrain/PROJECT.md

 - [x] Have checkbox to "remember my choice" / "do not prompt again", If selected, store the choice in the application database and use that to autmatically connect to the database.
+- [ ] Show the database disconnet button in the modal when connected.
+When connected, hide the options.
-- [ ] Update MixxxDatabaseStatus component to allow to changing database.
-This is used on the Settings View.
-If the user dismisses the modal, they can still go to settings to set it up.
+- [ ] Update MixxxDatabaseStatus component to have configure database button.
+On click, show the modal.
 - [x] Make the database icon in the StatusBar component clickable.
-- [ ] clicking the database icon brings up modal that contains the MixxxDatabaseStatus component
+- [x] clicking the database icon brings up modal that contains the MixxxDatabaseStatus component
 ## TODOS for setting up a test suite
 ## TODOs for Feature: Settings Foundation (Phase 2)
 ### TODO: Move existing components to Settings view